antondolgopolik/word-learner/README.md

 # Word Learner

-Spring MVC web application for creating dictionaries and learning words by them
+Spring MVC web application for compiling your own dictionaries and learning words from them